PFAS Treatment

 PFAS has developed the nickname “the forever chemical” because the molecular structures can take thousands of years to break down under typical environmental conditions.
 PFAS can be detected in the blood of 99% of the US population and has been associated with adverse health effects.
 According to Scientific American, “Scientists have found links between a number of the chemicals and many health concerns—including kidney and testicular cancer, thyroid disease, liver damage, developmental toxicity, ulcerative colitis, high cholesterol, pregnancy-induced preeclampsia and hypertension, and immune dysfunction.”
 PFAS contamination is so serious, it is generally analyzed at the parts per trillion level (ppt).
 While it is not currently regulated, the US Environmental Protection Agency recommends a limit of 70 ppt.

-PFAS treatment Options
+PFAS Treatment Options

 • Granular Activated Carbon: Granular Activated Carbon (GAC) systems are the most common way to treat PFAS.
-Typically two vessels are used in a lead-lag fashion to allow for a 10 minute empty bed contact time (EBCT).
-The PFAS laden carbon is then reactivated, incinerated, or disposed of in a hazardous waste landfill.
+Typically, two vessels are used in a lead-lag fashion to allow for a 10-minute empty bed contact time (EBCT).
+The PFAS-laden carbon is then reactivated, incinerated, or disposed of in a hazardous waste landfill.
 GAC systems are most effective at treating long-chain PFAS molecules like PFOA and PFOS.

-• Reverse Osmosis: Using a high recovery reverse osmosis system, PFAS compounds are concentrated into the waste stream.
+• Reverse Osmosis: Using a high recovery reverse osmosis system, PFAS compounds are concentrated in the waste stream.
 The RO process does not destroy the PFAS molecule, but the relatively small volume of concentrate can then be treated with a significantly smaller GAC or anion exchange system depending on the PFAS being removed.
-An additional advantage of concentrating the PFAS is that the capacity of the media, particularly GAC to remove PFAS increases with the concentration.
+An additional advantage of concentrating the PFAS is that the capacity of the media, particularly GAC, to remove PFAS increases with the concentration.
 For example, when the PFAS concentration increases by 10x, the GAC media’s capacity to remove PFAS increases by 2x, significantly increasing the lifespan of the media.
 A similar, but less significant increase in capacity occurs with anion resin as well.

-Our application engineers will gather the specific details about your project including water analysis, project goals, and budget considerations to help determine the process or combination of processes that are best suited for your project.
+Our application engineers will gather the specific details about your project, including water analysis, project goals, and budget considerations, to help determine the process or combination of processes that are best suited for your project.

 logo